tarcisiojr/simple-xml-reader/README.md

 # Caution

-The xmlParse funcion will create a Tranform stream and as soon a xml node finishes is fully readed a object is created and sent thought the stream.
-The createds object has the flollowing scructure:
+The each xml tag readed, the transform stream will generate a JavaScript object to represent it.
+The created object has the following structure:

 ```json
 {
     "parent": {...},